 The opposite is true: Forcing taxpayers to fund abortions they find abhorrent imposes the abortion industry's views on all of us.
-In fact many opinion surveys show strong majority opposition to public funding of abortion.
-13 Many abortion advocates now admit that abortion is the taking of a human life - yet they would force those who oppose abortion to promote what even they admit is killing.
-14 Nothing could be more intolerant.
-By contrast, laws like Hyde leave everyone, including those who want to pay for other people's abortions, free to act on their own convictions.
+In fact opinion surveys show majority opposition to public funding of abortion.
+11 Many abortion advocates now admit that abortion is the taking of a human life - yet they would force those who oppose abortion to promote what even they admit is killing.
+12 By contrast, laws like Hyde leave everyone, including those who want to pay for other people's abortions, free to act on their own convictions.

 Rescinding Hyde would even impose a pro-abortion-funding policy on states that have decided against it.
-Hyde allows states to choose whether or not to fund elective abortions with state taxes, and the people and elected representatives of 34 states have voluntarily chosen not to do so.
-15 Without the amendment, abortion would likely become just another basic service that all states must fund to be part of Medicaid.
+Hyde allows states to choose whether or not to fund elective abortions with state taxes, and the people and elected representatives of 32 states have voluntarily chosen not to do so.
+13 Without the amendment, abortion becomes just another basic service that all states must fund to be part of Medicaid.